ganbuan/CyberNotebook/README.md

 5. FIN packet is used to cleanly close the connection after completion.
 6. *A RST packet is the last resort used to abruptly end all communication, usually done if there is a problem.

 <i>User Datagram Protocol (UDP)</i> is a stateless protocol that does not require a constant connection between devices (i.e. three-way handshake not needed).
 This also means that there are no data integrity safeguards in place.
 However, UDP communication is much faster than TCP.
+This protocol operates at the transport layer (i.e. layer 4)

 Networking devices use <i>ports</i> to communicate with each other.
 There are rules for which protocols apply to which ports.
 These include the following:
 + 21 for FTP